angadv12/canvas-notion-api/README.md

     Once the Token is generated, copy the Token string.

 This string will be your **Canvas API Key**

-> [!WARNING]
-> Once you move away from that screen you will not be able to access the token string!
-> Make sure to save the Token string now!

 ### 3. Notion API Key Access[^1]